TejasSingh-CS/magento-auto-test/README.md

 #### README.md: Provides documentation and an overview of the project.

-### Mochawesome Report
-> npm i --save-dev cypress-mochawesome-reporter

-for more info follow this url https://www.npmjs.com/package/cypress-mochawesome-reporter After each execution, a report will be generated at this path: '\cypress tutorial\cypress_ecommerce\cypress\reports'.
-If any test cases fail, a screenshot will also be generated in the same path.

 ### Cypress Cucumber Preprocessor
 npm i -D cypress cypress-cucumber-preprocessor npm install --save-dev cypress-cucumber-preprocessor